Canon PowerShot Pro Series S5 IS 8.0MP Digital Camera with 12x Optical Image Stabilized Zoom

 - try a food I would never normally eat (something outrageously exotic)

-- backpack through Europe
+- backpack through

 - get up obscenely early on a weekend to explore the city I’m in